usnistgov/ppdiffuse/README.md

 ![general_parameters](./docs/general_parameters.jpg)
 + The diffusion constant is assumed independent of position and thus acts as a scaling factor on the time scale of the calculation.
 This value is appropriate only for the VDAC channel but is a good starting point for polypeptides in channels of a similar size.
 + The voltage range sets the transmembrane potentials at which the calculation should be performed.
 + The injection point is the position at which the polyelectrolyte is first detected.
 If there is one, the potential minimum should be chosen as the starting point.
 The potential minimum between the values given here is used as the injection point.
 If the values are set to be the same, that value is used as the injection point.
+The "Show injection points" checkbox will toggle a graphical display of the window used for the injection point search as well as the injection points.
+The vertical lines can be dragged to graphically adjust the search window, and the injection points will update when the drag is complete.

 #### Sequence